nazimbo/fake-news-detector/README.md

 ## Step 3: Data Splitting

 The next step is to split the data into training and testing sets.
 We will use 80% of the data for training and 20% for testing.
+We use the `train_test_split` function from the `sklearn` library to do this.

 ## Step 4: Data Vectorization